 How much does LDV car insurance cost in Australia?

-LDV car insurance in Australia typically costs $600-$1,200 per year for comprehensive cover, depending on the model, your age, location, driving history, and whether the vehicle is used commercially.
-The T60 ute is at the lower end (~$600-$1,000/yr), while the eDeliver sits higher (~$850-$1,300/yr).
+Comprehensive LDV car insurance in Australia typically ranges from $600 to $1,200 per year depending on model, age, location, driving history, and whether the vehicle is used commercially.
+The T60 ute sits at the lower end (around $600-$1,000/yr), while the eDeliver sits higher (around $850-$1,300/yr).

 Do I need commercial insurance for my LDV?